d2l-ai/d2l-en/chapter_introduction/index.md

 * Write a program that predicts tomorrow's weather given geographic information, satellite images, and a trailing window of past weather.
 * Write a program that takes in a factoid question, expressed in free-form text, and  answers it correctly.
-* Write a program that, given an image, identifies all of people depicted in it and draws outlines around each.
+* Write a program that, given an image, identifies every person depicted in it and draws outlines around each.
 * Write a program that presents users with products that they are likely to enjoy but unlikely, in the natural course of browsing, to encounter.

 For these problems,